Development

 It is your personal file for your specific development environment–it doesn’t get checked into version control.

-The template for this is in docker/config/my.env.dist.
+The template for this is in docker/config/.env.dist.

 In this way: